 Himalayan Primula (Primula denticulata): These are beautiful blue flowers that rose in the alpine meadows adding a carpet of color to the landscape.

 Primula is a complex and varied genus, with a range of habitats from alpine slopes to boggy meadows.
 Plants bloom mostly during the spring, with flowers often appearing in spherical umbels on stout stems arising from basal rosettes of leaves; their flowers can be purple, yellow, red, pink, blue, or white.
 Some species show a white mealy bloom (farina) on various parts of the plant.[2]
-Many species are adapted to alpine climates.
+Many alpine-adapted species populate those climates.

-Himalayan Marsh Marigold (Caltha palustris): This bright yellow flower is found near the water bodies and wet areas in the Valley of Flowers.
+Himalayan Marsh Marigold (Caltha palustris): Near water bodies and wet areas in the Valley of Flowers, you can find this bright yellow flower.

 Himalayan marigold (Caltha Palustris Alba) is a marginal shallow water plant.
 It is a white flowering form of the more commonly known marsh marigold.
 The pretty blooms having white petals with yellow centres and we love to see them in flower.